 Accounts

-The default for primary account names is your first and last names separated by a dot, e.g. "catherine.berry".
-Because you can send and receive email as any of your groups you manage, your primary name will usually not be prominently visible in email sent as a group.
-However, it is there in the email headers, and some mail programs display it.
-For example, when I send email as webmaster@oto-usa.org, some recipients see "From: webmaster@oto-usa.org (on behalf of catherine.berry@oto-usa.org".
-If you are concerned about your civil name being visible to this extent, you can use a different primary account name.
-Discuss this with the webmaster before formally requesting a new account (see below).
+Additionally, those with archiving groups for their positions can configure their account to send and receive email as that archiving group, where the primary name will usually not be prominently visible in email sent as a group.
+However, it is in the email headers, and some mail programs will display it.
+For example, when sending an email as webmaster@oto-usa.org, some recipients see "From: webmaster@oto-usa.org (on behalf of catherine.berry@oto-usa.org)".

 Usage and ownership